composor/pubber/README.md

 After importing, you can define subscribers and disptach topics and data.
 You can define a subscriber wherever it makes sense for your code.

-Creating a Subscriber
+Create a Subscriber
 ---------------------

-The `subscribe` function takes two arguments, a topice and a callback.
+The `subscribe` function takes up to three arguments, a topic, a callback and an optional truthy value.
 The callback will be executed when the topic gets disptached.
 The callback can capture a default parameter representing any data that was dispatched with the topic:

 ```javascript
 // ...bunch of code...